Journey with peace of mind as we handle every single detail of your trip for your utmost enjoyment.

 Erbil – Basra (Iraq)

-Enjoy breakfast, then begin the day with a tour of the 7,000-year-old Citadel of Erbil, the oldest continuously inhabited city on earth (there are oth¬er just cities as old but not continuously inhabited.)
-Erbil Cita¬del was once a Sumerian City called Urbellum or Arbella (4 gods), and it is believed that Abraham passed through this city on one of his journeys.
+Enjoy breakfast, then begin the day with a tour of the 7,000-year-old Citadel of Erbil, the oldest continuously inhabited city on earth (there are other just cities as old but not continuously inhabited.)
+Erbil Citadel was once a Sumerian City called Urbellum or Arbella (4 gods), and it is believed that Abraham passed through this city on one of his journeys.
 It once housed the Temple of the Goddess Ishtar and was the city Darius III fled to after facing defeat by Alexander the Great on the nearby plains of Gaugamela.
-UNESCO is currently undertaking a massive resto¬ration project.
-Tour the famous Textile Museum, housed in a 220-year-old resi¬dence featuring ancient Kurdish fighting tools, traditional dresses, handmade rugs from different regions and eras of Kurdish history, jewelry, and photos.
+UNESCO is currently undertaking a massive restoration project.
+Tour the famous Textile Museum, housed in a 220-year-old residence featuring ancient Kurdish fighting tools, traditional dresses, handmade rugs from different regions and eras of Kurdish history, jewelry, and photos.
 In addition to Kurdish antiquities, there are several pieces from Iran and Turkey.
-If time permits, visit the local bazaar (Qaysari).
+If time permits, visit Embark on a once-in-a-lifetime journey through the cradle of civilization with the Epic Iraq Tour—now elevated by the rare and soul-stirring inclusion of the Yazidi Festival.
+This transformative adventure weaves together the echoes of ancient empires, the mystique of sacred landscapes, and deeply personal cultural encounters few outsiders ever experience.
+From the lively, labyrinthine souks of Baghdad to the quiet majesty of Kurdistan’s mountain valleys, travel across a land where history was written in clay tablets, where prophets once walked, and where myth still whispers through stone and shadow.
+At the heart of this journey lies the sacred valley of Lalish—the spiritual epicenter of the Yazidi people—where you will witness one of their most profound and colorful annual festivals.
+Here, among candlelit shrines, ancient hymns, and joyful rituals, you’ll gain rare insight into one of the world’s oldest and most resilient faiths—misunderstood by many, yet rich in symbolism, tradition, and strength.
+This is more than a tour; it’s a deeply human exploration of heritage, identity, and spirit. the local bazaar (Qaysari).
 Enjoy lunch and then take a brief visit to the Choli Minaret, perhaps Erbil’s most famous landmark (1190 – 1232 AD) and the site of a huge statue of Erbil’s most renowned poet-Mudhafaria (Mu-zaffar) Al-Din Abu Sa’eed Al-Kawkaboori, a contemporary of the famed warrior Saladin.
 Climb into the book he holds for a photo if you want to.
-Return to the Hotel to freshen up; then, we will be invited to a farewell dinner in a local home to dine and meet some of Kurdistan’s residents, including some well-known cinematography, photography, and music.
 Return to the Hotel to freshen up and have dinner then transfer to the airport for your evening flight (11:15pm) to Basra and upon arrival at Basra Airport, meet and transfer to Movenpick Hotel for check-in, and overnight.
+(B,L,D).

 Day 4 – Monday, October 12

-Basra – Nasiriya (Eridu, Tell Al-Ubaid, Larsa & Ur)
+Basra – Nasiriya (Eridu, Tell Al-Ubaid & Ur)

-Begin the day with a visit to Tell Al-Ubaid and Eridu.
-We will tour in 4×4 cars.
+Begin the day with a visit to Eridu and Tell Al-Ubaid.
 These ancient sites in southern Iraq were home to some of the world’s earliest civilizations.
-Tell Al-Ubaid was a Sumerian city that flourished around 4000 BCE, while Eridu was a city in ancient Mesopotamia and one of the earliest cities in the world, dating back to 5400 BCE.
+Tell AlUbaid was a Sumerian city that flourished around 4000 BCE, while Eridu was a city in ancient Mesopotamia and one of the earliest cities in the world, dating back to 5400 BCE.

 Continue to Ziggurat of Ur.
 Its architectural characteristics are similar to the Tower of Babel mentioned in the Bible, and there are towers of a temple complex dedicated to the lunar god Nanna.
 Tour the archeological city of Ur, believed to be the birthplace of prophet, Abraham.
 Continue to Nasiriya and transfer to Sumerian Hotel or similar for check-in, dinner and overnight.
 (B,L,D)